 Can Dogs Eat Carrots?

-“Steaming or cooking minimally in a microwave shouldn’t cause a major change in vitamins and minerals in carrots,” Purina Senior Nutritionist Jan Dempsey says.
+“Steaming or cooking minimally in the microwave shouldn’t cause a major change in vitamins and minerals in carrots,” says Dempsey.
 “But don’t boil the vegetable, since boiling tends to leach out nutrients.
-Just know that however you fix them, carrots are not bad for dogs.”
+Just know however you fix them, carrots are not bad for dogs.”

 Always follow your veterinarian’s advice, even with people foods safe for dogs.
 Doing so helps to protect your pup from digestive upset, weight gain and other health problems.
 If your dog loves carrots, consider giving him Beyond Grain Free Chicken, Carrot & Pea Wet Dog Food or treating him to Beneful Break-N-Bites Dog Treats with Real Chicken, Carrots & Sweet Potatoes.
 Explore similar questions to “Can dogs eat carrots?” to find other people foods your dog can (and can’t) eat.